ALL ABOUT TROPICAL FISH TANKS

-- More choices and typically more brightly colored fish than coldwater freshwater fish
+- Typically more brightly colored fish than coldwater freshwater fish

 - Easier to care for than either tropical or coldwater marine fish